Having trouble playing the video above? Visit YouTube

 Photo taken from the ground of a plane in air with city in background

-Factoid: In addition to improving access to the airport, the pedestrian tunnel carriers new water and sanitary lines to serve residents and businesses on the Toronto islands, the result of a landmark agreement with the City of Toronto that saved municipal taxpayers over $10 million
+In addition to improving access to the airport, the pedestrian tunnel carries new water and sanitary lines to serve residents and businesses on the Toronto islands, the result of a landmark agreement with the City of Toronto that saved municipal taxpayers over $10 million.

 Tunnel with movators with passengers on them

-In 2016, Billy Bishop Airport broke ground on a significant three-year Airfield Rehabilitation Program to replace aging infrastructure, including the lighting and paving for runways, taxiways and apron areas of the airport.
+In 2016, Billy Bishop Toronto City Airport broke ground on a significant three-year Airfield Rehabilitation Program to replace aging infrastructure, including the lighting and paving for runways, taxiways and apron areas of the airport.

 This year also saw the completion and official opening of the Ground Run-Up Enclosure, a structure that reduces the acoustic impact from required engine run-ups, only the second of its kind in Canada.